obsessedwithweb/vehicles/README.md

 ```

 ### Step 4: Setup Environment Variables
-Create a `.env` file in the root directory with the following content:
+Create a `.env` file in the root directory with the following content:(.env file will be in the same level as requirements.txt)
 ```
 SECRET_KEY='django-insecure-ut95j890s2&!3+*_y=kb3spq*imm&d=$i*ni_db=-#o)=pdpr+'
 DEBUG=1